mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

 ## Introduction

-In addition to low-level subsystems, the suite tests the overall operation of the MMGen Wallet’s commands by running them interactively as a user would.
+In addition to low-level subsystems, the suite tests the overall operation of MMGen Wallet’s commands by running them interactively as a user would.
 Thus the test suite is useful not only for ensuring the MMGen Wallet system is correctly installed and working on your platform but also for demonstrating how it works.

 BTC-only testing requires installation of Bitcoin Core and pycoin only, while altcoin testing requires additional helper programs and libraries, installation